ING: Oil prices at $60, now what?

 We came into 2021 with a bullish view for the oil market, but clearly Saudi Arabia’s additional supply cuts, growing demand hopes, rising inflation expectations and the broader USD weakness have meant that the market outlook is even more bullish than we anticipated.

-As a result, we have revised higher our oil forecasts, and now expect ICE Brent to average US$65/bbl over 2021, compared to our previous forecast of US$60/bbl.
+As a result, we have revised higher our oil forecasts, and now expect ICE Brent to average $65/bbl over 2021, compared with our previous forecast of $60/bbl.
 While we see limited further upside in the first half of this year, it is over the second half of this year where we see more upside, given the expectation of a stronger demand recovery over this period.

-While we revise higher our forecasts, there are still clear downside risks.
-Firstly, while we are seeing the roll out of vaccines, there is the risk that we still see further waves of Covid-19, which would weigh on demand.
-Secondly, any signs of tapering from the US Federal Reserve with regards to its bond buying programme could put pressure on risk assets including oil.
+While we revise our forecasts higher, there are still clear downside risks.
+First, while we are seeing the roll-out of vaccines, there is the risk that we still see further waves of COVID-19, which would weigh on demand.
+Secondly, any signs of tapering from the US Federal Reserve with regards to its bond buying programme could put pressure on risk assets, including oil.
 Thirdly, a swift return of Iranian barrels could slow the market rebalancing process.
 However, for now we do not see a significant return of Iranian supply until later this year at the earliest.
 Finally, there is always a risk that OPEC+ fails to agree on the next steps with regards to production cuts at its meeting on 4 March.

 What does OPEC+ do now?

 OPEC+ will want to do everything possible next month to avoid a repeat of the March 2020 meeting, where the previous deal fell apart.
 It is set to be an interesting meeting, and there will likely be some differing views on what the group should do next.
-While the additional 1MMbbls/d of voluntary cuts from Saudi Arabia will expire at the end of March, the group will need to decide for the rest if they continue to maintain current production levels or start to ease cuts.
+While the additional 1mn bpd of voluntary cuts from Saudi Arabia will expire at the end of March, the group will need to decide for the rest if they continue to maintain current production levels or start to ease cuts.
 Russia will likely put pressure on the group to ease output cuts, with comments from the government suggesting that the market is already balanced.
-They will find it difficult to justify continuing to hold off a significant amount of supply from the market, when ICE Brent is trading well above US$60/bbl.
+They will find it difficult to justify continuing to hold off a significant amount of supply from the market, when ICE Brent is trading well above $60/bbl.

-Under the initial deal the group should be cutting by 5.8MMbbls/d, however with the additional voluntary cut from Saudi Arabia and the bulk of other producers keeping their cuts unchanged, the level of cuts over March will be a little over 8MMbbls/d.
-It is unlikely that the group would bring a little over 2.2MMbbls/d of supply back onto the market, aware that the market would baulk at such a decision.
+Under the initial deal the group should be cutting by 5.8mn bpd; however, with the additional voluntary cut from Saudi Arabia and the bulk of other producers keeping their cuts unchanged, the level of cuts over March will be a little over 8mn bpd.
+It is unlikely that the group would bring a little over 2.2mn bpd of supply back onto the market, aware that the market would baulk at such a decision.
 However, there is certainly room for some level of easing, though much will depend on how quickly Saudi Arabia decides to bring back the volumes from its additional voluntary cuts.

 It will also be up to OPEC+ to ensure that the market does not rally too much further, at least in the relatively near term, with the risk that it sees a swift return of US drilling activity.
 Significant further price strength would likely lead to growing calls not just from within the group, but also from consumers for OPEC+ to ease more aggressively.